 The Charge Type is also puzzling; the video and witness-verified, unprovoked violence that Hill inflicted upon Alderman and then lied about, as described in the opened pdf, doesn’t seem to fit the word “misdemeanor.”

 Please share this blog post.
-You never know who desperately needs to have information the content of character of a specific corrections officer.
+You never know who desperately needs to have information on the content of character of a specific corrections officer.
 Thank you.

 July 28, 2015